-One of the most-oft questions I get from families is some version of this: “Which is more important — grades or extracurricular activities?
+A question the team at Great College Advice regularly gets from families is some version of this: “Which is more important — grades or extracurricular activities?

 Easy.
 Grades.
 Hands down.

 Why is that?
 Well, the answer is pretty simple, really.
-Schools like to admit people who are good at school.
-Certainly, it’s nice to be a great left fielder or to strive to become the Mother Theresa of Cincinnati, or to play the Minute Waltz in 47 seconds.
+Schools like to admit people who perform well at school.
+Certainly, it’s nice to be an all-conference left fielder or volunteer hundreds of hours at your favorite non-profit.
 And colleges will be happy if you want to bring those talents with you to their school.
-But not unless you have the academic chops to do well in the classroom.
+But not unless you have the GPA and academic rigor to do well in the classroom.
 Grades are more important than your extracurricular activities.

-Many students, however, would prefer to believe that the grades on their transcripts don’t matter much.
-After all, everything our society–and the press–seems to tell us about college admission is that when it comes to grades or extracurricular activities.
-Those activities can sway the decision.
+Many students, however, would prefer to believe that the grades on their transcript don’t matter much.
+After all, we have all read or heard second-hand stories that being involved in many activities can sway an admissions office decision.

 But the point is this: grades are the measure of your work in school.
 They are the assessments of your academic performance.
 And they are recorded and presented to college admissions offices on your transcript.